Click for Table of Contents

 In 2018, I joined Truespeed Communications, a start-up internet service provider based just outside Bristol at the time.
 While I was initially drawn to the potential of contributing to a growing company, it soon became evident that the company was facing significant internal challenges, including a lack of cohesive leadership, high staff turnover, and ongoing tensions between employees and senior management—particularly with the Chief Technology Officer.

-Despite the challenges posed by an unstable working environment—marked by high turnover and internal tensions—I was able to make the most of my time at Truespeed Communications by gaining hands-on experience in several key areas.
-I developed a strong appreciation for agile methodologies, particularly the use of stand-ups and sprints to drive team tasks and progress.
+Despite the challenges posed by an unstable working environment—marked by office relocations and high internal tensions—I was able to make the most of my time at Truespeed by gaining hands-on experience in several key areas.
+I developed a strong appreciation for agile methodologies, particularly the use of stand-ups and sprints to drive team tasks and project progress.
 Technically, I deepened my expertise in networking, including configuring routers and telecoms equipment, and advanced my skills in automation through Ansible, Git, and Python.
 I also worked extensively with monitoring tools such as Icinga2 and Grafana, enhancing my ability to proactively manage infrastructure.